 Charting the Course to a Healthier Force: Military Health Promotion Program Basics

-Charting the Course to a Healthier Force: Military Health Promotion Program Basics is an Army Health Promotion Course designed to provide practical training in health promotion program development, implementation and evaluation at the installation level to facilitate behavioral and environmental changes that are conducive to the health and well-being of the military community.
+Charting the Course to a Healthier Force: Military Health Promotion Program Basics is an Army Health Promotion Course designed to provide practical training in health promotion program development, implementation and evaluation at the installation level to facilitate behavioral and environmental changes to improve the health and well-being of the military community.

 Charting the Course to a Healthier Force follows the health promotion program framework specified in AR 600-63.
 Content includes: health promotion program planning, goal setting, implementation, use of a business plan and communication tools, and evaluation.
 Attendees will gain knowledge and skills through lecture, discussion, and practical exercises.
 The course will be conducted in three phases:

 There is no registration fee for this course.
 The course is limited to 50 participants.
-Charting the Course to a Healthier Force will be offered via Defense Connect Online (DCO) and a corresponding telephonic call-in .
-The expected duration of the DCO classes is 12 weeks with one module offered per week.
+Charting the Course to a Healthier Force will be offered via Defense Collaboration Services (DCS) and a corresponding telephonic call-in.
+The expected duration of the DCS classes is 12 weeks with one module offered per week.
 For your convenience, there will be two classes conducted, per module, each week.
 Each module one will be offered on Tuesday morning and Thursday late afternoon.
 This will allow you flexibility in your scheduling and/or a chance to participate in that module again if you wish.

 - Identify and describe the key aspects of Army Health Promotion as described in Army Regulation 600-63